Skip to navigation Skip to content

 • This will update the estimate status to Currently Used

-• An estimate entry added to a reverse case with a start date before that case role started will have a status of Currently Used.
+• An estimate entry added to a reverse case number with a start date before that case role started will have a status of Currently Used.
 If a subsequent estimate is added that also has a start date before the case role started:

 • the status of the first estimate will update to Revoked, and